vxlang/vxlang-page/README.md

 - `switch-case` : In the switch-case, when the branch movement is not an IMM value, it may be moved to the original position.
 - `Exception handling` : Currently, the virtual CPU does not support exception handling.

-## Deploying the full version
+## ~~Deploying the full version~~ (The full version will stop deploying for a while.)

-The full version of VxLang beta is free software.
+~~The full version of VxLang beta is free software.
 However, I'll only share the download link if you tell us exactly what you're going to use it for (like developing a software application or game).
-For research purposes, I ask that you use the free version.
+For research purposes, I ask that you use the free version.~~

 - E-Mail: 0x999h@gmail.com
 - The demo message box is removed.